ariasv-dev/rick-and-morty/README.md

 This project was generated with Angular CLI version 17.1.0, Node: 20.11.0, Package Manager: npm 10.2.1.
 The library Primeng: ^17.3.2 was also used.

+## Installing the project
+After cloning or downloading the project, in the terminal, go to the folder 'rick-and-morty-main' and then run the command "npm install".

 ## Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.